logicalhacking/ExtensionCrawler/README.md

   (i.e., Chrome extensions).
 Calling `crx-tool.py <extension>.crx`
   will check the integrity of the extension.

-All Utilities are written in Python 3.x.
+All utilities are written in Python 3.x.

 ## Team
 * [Achim D. Brucker](http://www.brucker.ch/)